iotaledger/wasp/contracts/rust/wasmlib/docs/Params.md

 // ctx.require(factor >= 0, "negative factor");
 // Using the require() method reduces typing and enhances readability. if factor < 0 {
 ctx.panic("negative factor");
 }
 ```

 This concludes the checking of the parameters and retrieving their values.
 In
-the next section we will show how to access the state storeage of the smart
+the next section we will show how to access the state storage of the smart
 contract.

 Next: [Smart Contract State](State.md)